lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 out of the scope of this document) as defined in the SCHC
 {{I-D.ietf-lpwan-ipv6-static-context-hc}} document.

-In the third example, OSCORE {{rfc8613}} is used.
+In the third example, the Object Security for Constrained RESTful Environments (OSCORE) {{rfc8613}} is used.
 In this case, two rulesets are used to compress the CoAP message.
 A first ruleset focused on the inner header and is applied end to end by both ends.
 A second ruleset compresses the outer header and the layers below  and is done between the Sender and the Receiver.